 - Tahiti Heritage.
 Marae Fare Opu et pétroglyphes.
 Accessed on December 17, 2011.

-The islands are very picturesque, with mountains, lush tropical vegetation and incredibly rich marine life – it is no wonder that Leeward islands are beloved by tourists seeking idyllic retreat before the return to their daily lives.
+The islands are very picturesque, with mountains, lush tropical vegetation, and incredibly rich marine life – it is no wonder that Leeward islands are beloved by tourists seeking idyllic retreats before they return to their daily lives.

 Megaliths